ControlSystemStudio/phoebus/services/save-and-restore/doc/index.rst

 Updates an existing node with respect to its name or description, or both.
 The ``nodeType`` cannot be updated.

+Delete a node
+"""""""""""""

+**.../node/{uniqueNodeId}**

+Method: DELETE

+Deletes the node identified by ``uniqueNodeId``.
+Deletion is agnostic to the node type.

+Note that deletion is recursive:

+- Deleting a configuration node will also delete all associated snapshot nodes.
+- Deleting a folder node will delete also delete all nodes in its sub-tree.

 Get a node parent
 """""""""""""""""